Flores Phinisi — Flores, Indonesia: The Complete Travel Guide…

 Is it worth visiting Flores beyond Labuan Bajo?

 Yes, unequivocally.
 While Labuan Bajo is the vibrant gateway to Komodo, the true soul of the island lies in its interior.
-Exploring beyond the main tourist hub reveals breathtaking volcanic landscapes, ancient traditions, and a level of authenticity that is increasingly rare.
+Exploring beyond the main tourist hub reveals striking volcanic landscapes, ancient traditions, and a level of authenticity that is increasingly rare.
 Visiting places like the Kelimutu lakes and Wae Rebo village provides a much deeper and more rewarding understanding of the region.

 What is the local culture like in Flores?